This module is a resource for lecturers

 Universal Declaration on Human Rights (UDHR) (45 minutes)

-- Watch this video from the United Nations High Commissioner for Human Rights on the Universal Declaration of Human Rights.
+- Watch this video from the United Nations Office of the High Commissioner for Human Rights on the Universal Declaration of Human Rights.

 - Lecturer gives PPT on UDHR (15 minutes) [see PPT 2 in Additional Teaching Tools section].
 Alternatively, lecturer can provide his/her own explanation of universal values, drawing on background provided above.